 |Alma Mater:||Adrian College|

-Joe Davis comes to the University at Albany as the Offensive Coordinator and Quarterbacks Coach after serving as the Pass Game Coordinator and Quarterbacks Coach at Fordham the past two years.
+Joe Davis is entering his second season with the University at Albany as the Offensive Coordinator and Quarterbacks Coach after having served two seasons as the Pass Game Coordinator and Quarterbacks Coach at Fordham.

 In his first year on the Fordham sidelines in 2016, Davis helped the Fordham passing game rank second in the Patriot League and 18th in the NCAA FCS, averaging 268.5 yards per game while the team passing efficiency (155.96) was second in the league and 10th in the nation.
 The year 2016 marked the eighth consecutive season that Davis’ quarterbacks accounted for more than 3,000 yards of total offense and 30 touchdowns.

 Individually, quarterback Kevin Anderson earned Second Team All-Patriot League honors after completing 201 of 325 passes for 2,724 yards and 27 touchdowns as well as running for 255 net yards and two scores.
 He led the Patriot League and was 10th in the NCAA FCS in passing touchdowns and led the League and was 12th in the nation in passing yards/game (272.4).
 Anderson also led the conference and was 21st in the NCAA FCS in total passing yards and led the league and was seventh in the country in points responsible per game (17.6).
 The passing game helped the Fordham offense lead the Patriot League and rank fourth in the NCAA FCS in total offense, averaging 498.2 yards per game, and lead the league and rank fourth in the nation in scoring, averaging 40.1 points per game.